 Law Firm Overview

-Whether you see Attorney Kathy Reiley on the north shore of Milwaukee, at 7161 North Port Washington Road, Suite B, in Glendale, Wisconsin, you'll find the law offices of a Wisconsin family law attorney who has exclusively devoted her practice to helping people with their family law issues.
+When you meet with Attorney Kathy Reiley on the north shore of Milwaukee, at 7161 North Port Washington Road, Suite B, in Glendale, Wisconsin, you'll find the law offices of a Wisconsin family law attorney who has exclusively devoted her practice to helping people with their family law issues.
 You will meet with an open and candid reception that seemingly immediately invokes the feeling that you have finally found the single attorney with whom you can work, in whom you can place your trust, and on whom you can rely to obtain the results you seek without the unnecessary ongoing arguments that stall proceedings and increase costs.

 Every client's case and fact situation is unique, so that even though the statutes apply to all of the cases, the client's facts may render a result after the application of the statutes and the cases that interprets the statutes totally different than what a friend or relative experienced.
 It is important to ask your attorney questions when you hear the war stories of friends and colleagues to determine whether the outcome in their cases may be similar to the range of likely outcomes in your case.